confluentinc/ksqldb-recipes/docs/retail/inventory/index.md

 --8<-- "docs/shared/manual_insert.md"

-### Run stream processing app
+### Run the stream processing app

-Create a ksqlDB `TABLE`, which is a mutable, partitioned collection that models change over time that represents what is true as of "now".
+Create a ksqlDB `TABLE`, which is a mutable, partitioned collection that models change over time and represents what is true as of now.

 --8<-- "docs/shared/ksqlb_processing_intro.md"